kaapana/kaapana/docs/source/build_kaapana.rst

 Build modes
 -----------

-If you **don't** have access to a container registry with **already built containers** for Kaapana, you need to build them first.
+The easiest way to get started is to have access to a container registry with **already built containers** for Kaapana.
+This is comparable to a binary of regular software projects.
+**OR**
+You could also request for Kaapana binaries directly to one of our developers.
+They should provide you with:
+   - a compressed binary file
-This is comparable to a binary of regular software projects - if you already have access to it, you can continue with **step 3**.
+   - a registry link which you will need further during platform installation If you **have access** to the binaries from any of the above 2 ways, you can continue with **step 3**.

+If you **don't** have access to the Kaapana binaries directly, then you need to build them yourself first.

 | The complete build will take **~1h** (depending on the system)!
 | Currently Kaapana supports two different **build-modes**: